OneDeuxTriSeiGo/nullpo.dev/ENGL3764/VimTutorial.md

 ## Breaking Down A Complex Action (Paragraphs)

-This command looks complex and impossible to memorise however very rarely will anyone recite a specific action like this.
-This would instead form naturally like a person describing the action.
 This command converts a list of vim-plug plugin entries into a Markdown list of links to the Github pages of each plugin.
-I selected this example to show that with practice Vim command composition becomes like a second language as this was a command that I performed while creating this tutorial.
-Look at the demonstration below and then see how similar the description is to the command above.
+I selected this example as this was a command that I performed while creating this tutorial and to show that with practice Vim command composition becomes like a second language.

 ```
 qaciw-<Esc>wcs']wyi]A(https://github.com/<Esc>pA)<Esc>j^q6@a
 ```

+This command looks complex and impossible to memorise however very rarely will anyone recite a specific action like this.
+This would instead form naturally like a person describing the action.
+Look at the demonstration and description below and observe how with some slight annotation the command above reads like natural language.

 ![plugins](https://jacoblambda.github.io/jacoblambda/ENGL3764/plugins.svg)

 ```
-[q] Record actions to
+[q] Record all following actions to
 [a] register a.
 [c] Change the
 [i] inner